Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 **Requirements, setup and usage documentation**

 **Software Stack**
 The ESGF software stack requires Linux RedHat Enterprise or Rocky/Alma distributions.
-Administrators must have full sudo privileges to root access or a Kubernetes Cluster
+Administrators must have full sudo privileges to root access or a Kubernetes Cluster.
-The services are meant to run on [webserver-grade hardware](www.exaple.com) _need a practical example here_.
-For data nodes, storage holding your data to share must be mounted on the node.
+The services are meant to run on [webserver-grade hardware](www.exaple.com) _need a practical example here with costing estimate!_.
+For data-sharing nodes the storage holding your data must be mounted on the node.

+**ESGF Docker** instructions and any issuse can be [found here](https://github.com/ESGF/esgf-docker/).

 **Ansible**
 Legacy documentation is available [here](https://esgf.github.io/esgf-ansible/intro/intro.html) _is this still valid?_

 ### 1.3 How to configure
 ## 2. Preparation for publication